Gary Wright: Early life

 Gary Wright was born and raised in Cresskill, New Jersey.
-A child actor, he made his TV debut at the age of seven, on the show Captain Video and His Video Rangers, filmed in New York.
+A child actor, he made his TV debut at the age of seven, on the show Captain Video and His Video Rangers, filmed in New York City.
 He appeared in TV and radio commercials before being offered a part in the 1954 Broadway production of the musical Fanny.
 Wright played the role of Cesario, the son of Fanny, who was played by future Brady Bunch matriarch Florence Henderson.
 He spent two years with the production, during which he performed with Henderson on The Ed Sullivan Show.

 Having studied piano and organ, Wright led various local rock bands while attending Tenafly High School in Tenafly, New Jersey.
 In 1959, he made his first commercial recording, with Billy Markle at NBC Radio's New York studios.
 Credited to Gary & Billy, the single "Working After School" was released on 20th Century Fox Records in 1960.

 Seeing music as "too unstable" a career choice, as he later put it, Wright studied to become a doctor at the College of William & Mary in Virginia and New York University before attending Downstate Medical College for a year, all the while continuing to perform with local bands.
 Having specialized in psychology in New York, he then went to West Germany in 1966 to complete his studies at the Free University of Berlin.
+Within a year, he decided to not continue his schooling.